 The life and work of Frances Browne (1816-1879), poet, journalist, novelist, short-story writer and best-selling children’s author.
 Presented by Shirley-Anne Godfrey.

-Born in Stranorlar in County Donegal, Frances Browne became a literary celebrity.
+Born in Stranorlar in County Donegal in 1816, Frances Browne became a literary celebrity.

 She was blinded by smallpox as a very small child, but through talent and ambition became a successful writer, publishing three collections of poetry, three novels, and many short stories and essays.
 She was a prolific journalist and reviewer for many prominent magazines and is chiefly remembered for her best-selling children’s storybook Granny’s Wonderful Chair (1857).